RIte Share Premium Assistance Program (210-RICR-30-05-3)

 a.
 The existence of an unusual and life-threatening medical condition which requires medical treatment that cannot be provided or arranged by the RIte Share plan whether it is provided through the custodial or non-custodial parent;

 b.
-The existence of a chronic, severe medical condition for which the Medicaid beneficiary has a long-standing treatment relationship for that condition with a provider who does not participate in the RIte Share plan; or
+The existence of a chronic, severe medical condition for which the Medicaid beneficiary has a long-standing treatment relationship for that condition with a provider who does not participate in the RIte Share plan and/or refuses to enroll as a Medicaid participating provider.

-2. Corroborative evidence - Such evidence supporting a determination of good cause must be supplied to EOHHS.
-Corroborative evidence may include: court, medical, criminal, child protective services, social services, psychological, or law enforcement records which indicate that the non-custodial parent might inflict physical and or emotional harm on the child, custodial parent, or other relative with whom the child lives.
+c.
+Corroborative evidence – Such evidence supporting a determination of good cause must be supplied to EOHHS.
+Corroborative evidence may include: court, medical, criminal, child protective services, Family Violence Option Program, social services, psychological, or law enforcement records which indicate that the non-custodial parent might inflict physical and or emotional harm on the child, custodial parent, or other relative with whom the child lives.

 3. Other programs – If good cause has been granted for any other benefit program administered by EOHHS or DHS, the good cause exemption will be honored by the RIte Share Program.